Clutch152/scripts/README.md

+# This branch may contain more advanced methods and have not, and can not be tested by me, therefore ... again, USE AT OWN RISK

 # Collection of scripts for the lazy ... >.>

 The scripts/codes included above all can be used with your browsers "Developer Tools".
 To use the developer tools follow these steps: